Campus Safety and Crisis Manual | ECTC

 4. Individual requests for reasonable accommodations as a result of the various stages of HIV/HBV infection will be handled in accordance with the Americans with Disabilities Act of 1990.
 For more information, see the Director of Student Accessibility in RPC 129.

 5. Medical care is not provided by ECTC.
 In the case of an emergency, the services of Hardin County Ambulance Service will be requested through the Hardin County 911 center.
 A student’s use of this service rests between the student and the ambulance service provider.
 Employees will be subject to Kentucky “Workers Compensation Laws”.
-Some employees have been trained in First Aid and Cardioupulmonary Resuscitation (CPR).
+Some employees have been trained in First Aid and Cardiopulmonary Resuscitation (CPR).
 The use of these skills, however, is voluntary and not part of anyone’s job description.
 Therefore, any First Aid or CPR administered by an employee would be regulated by the “Good Samaritan” law.
 If employees choose to render First Aid or CPR on a voluntary basis, they are required to use Occupational Safety and Health Administration (OSHA) “Universal Precautions” as outlined in the First Aid/CPR Training.
 First Aid Supply is under Location of Other Safety and Emergency Equipment.

 Exposure to bloodborne pathogens presents a real danger to health care workers today, including the faculty and staff in the Allied Health Program at ECTC.
 Bloodborne pathogens include HBV and HIV.